 Description: Specifies the name of the output fault summary file.
-Argument: One.
-The filename.
-Repeatable: No

 6.11.8.2 <report-truncated-length>

 Description: If this command has 'yes' as argument, the length of the fault is not the major diagonal of the elliptic plane, but rather the part of this diagonal that is not truncated away by other faults.
 Similarly for the height values.
 To obtain better compatibility with the format for inputing Elliptic faults, one may give 'no' as argument.
 Then, the untruncated lengths and heights will be output.